seankross/seankross.github.io/_posts/2014-01-25-Making-This-Site.md

 layout: post
 title: "Making This Site"
 date: 2014-01-25 01:35:00
-jumbo_title: Title
+jumbo_title: Making This Site
-jumbo_subtitle: A Subtitle
+jumbo_subtitle:
 ---

-This site uses Jekyll and Github Pages.
+This site was built (and is still being built) using three core technologies: [GitHub Pages](http://pages.github.com/), [Jekyll](http://jekyllrb.com/), and [Bootstrap](http://getbootstrap.com/).
+Let's take a little tour through each of them in case you'd like to build your own site.